brodieG/.myconf/notes/valgrind.md

 *UPDATE*: we really need to use the instrumented version of R as in WCHs docker containers, b/c otherwise we don't replicate what CRAN does.

 Another option is `rchk` image, which works well.
-Basic config:
+Basic config (see full version later with suppressions, etc.):

     ./configure --with-valgrind-instrumentation=2
     make